DeVka-K/git-easy/README.md

-this is devikas read me file check it out.
+this is devika's read me file check it out.